formkit/docs-content/inputs/slider.md

 ## Multi-value

 To render two value handles on a `slider` input supply an array as the input's value.
-Control handles can be dragged through eachother and your resulting array value will always be returned sorted in order from smallest to largest.
+Control handles can be dragged through each other and your resulting array value will always be returned sorted in order from smallest to largest.

 ::Example
 ---